trougnouf/dtMediaWiki/README.md

 The image coordinates will be added if they exist, and the creator metadata will be added as `[[User:Wikimedia username|creator]]` if it has been set.

+## See also

+All tools for uploading to Wikimedia Commons https://commons.wikimedia.org/wiki/Commons:Upload_tools

 ## Thanks

 - Iulia and Leslie for excellent coworking companionship and love